udippant/base-drafts/draft-ietf-quic-http.md

 Some stream types are reserved ({{stream-grease}}).
 Two stream types are defined in this document: control streams ({{control-streams}}) and push streams ({{push-streams}}).
-Other stream types can be defined by extensions to HTTP/QUIC.
+Other stream types can be defined by extensions to HTTP/QWIK.

-Both clients and servers SHOULD send a value of three or greater for the QUIC transport parameter `initial_max_uni_streams`.
+Both clients and servers SHOULD send a value of three or greater for the QWIK transport parameter `initial_max_uni_streams`.

 If the stream header indicates a stream type which is not supported by the recipient, the remainder of the stream cannot be consumed as the semantics are unknown.
-Recipients of unknown stream types MAY trigger a QUIC STOP_SENDING frame with an error code of HTTP_UNKNOWN_STREAM_TYPE, but MUST NOT consider such streams to be an error of any kind.
+Recipients of unknown stream types MAY trigger a QWIK STOP_SENDING frame with an error code of HTTP_UNKNOWN_STREAM_TYPE, but MUST NOT consider such streams to be an error of any kind.